mattbarlow-sg/backstage-aws-walkthrough/README.md

 This will give you outputs similar to this:
 ![Targeted Apply](images/target.png)

-Here's a screenshot of me setting the domain NS servers in my registrar:
+Here's a screenshot of setting the domain NS servers in my registrar:
 ![Registrar](images/registrar.png)

 Next, run the command `terraform apply -var-file apply-tfvars/dev.tfvars`.